OSA-Socks/Pac/README.md

 Change the proxy option to the following:
 ![Two UI elements are shown, a checked checkbox saying "Automatic proxy configuration URL" and a file input displaying a file:// path to a PAC file](proxy.png)

-Naturally, you should adjust the value to match both your operating system's correct path schema and the location of your PAC file.
+Naturally, you should adjust the value to match both your operating system's path schema and the location of your PAC file.

 For the proxy changes to apply, you may need to:
 - Re-open Firefox

 or

 - Navigate to `about:networking` and clear both the HTTP and DNS cache.

 ### On Chromium